-To celebrate the 30th anniversary of his historic second BDO World Darts Championship title win, this caricature of Jocky Wilson (1950-2012) has gone on display at the Scottish National Portrait Gallery in Edinburgh.
+To celebrate the 30th anniversary of his historic second BDO World Darts Championship title win, this caricature of Jocky Wilson (1950-2012) was displayed in early 2019 as the 'Topical Sitter' at the Scottish National Portrait Gallery in Edinburgh.

 The caricature is by Scottish artist Derek Gray, a founding member of the Scottish Cartoon Art Studio (SCAS) – an organisation that is celebrating an anniversary of its own this year, having been established in 1999.

 The image entered the Scottish collection after being included the first SCAS ‘Fizzers’ exhibition of caricatures at the Portrait Gallery in 2006.
 A book was published in support of the exhibition featuring over 100 illustrations of Scotland’s most recognisable characters from roughly the past 100 years, and several more ‘Fizzers’ exhibitions have run in other venues since.

 Jocky, who became Scotland’s first darts world champion in 1982, did not sit for the creation of his caricature.
 Here, Gray explains how he overcame this to capture so convincingly the character of one of Scotland’s most unlikely sporting heroes.

 “The legendary Jocky Wilson loomed large in my early years.
 I was a fan of watching the darts as a child, so I jumped at the chance to draw this caricature of him for the original Fizzers exhibition at the Scottish National Portrait Gallery in 2006.

 “This caricature of Jocky actually came together very easily and that alone, from my perspective, is enough to make it stand out from others that I’ve drawn.

 “Looking through my sketchbooks from the time there are usually a number of sketches for each person, sometimes a dozen or more, as I work away at getting the likeness right.